JohnAustinDev/xulsword/ReadMe.md

 The build has two parts: a Node.js project and a native libxulsword C++ library.

-**IMPORTANT**: Each time you open a shell to build xulsword, set its environment variables by running `source ./setenv`, otherwise builds will fail.
+**Important**: Each time you open a shell to build xulsword, environment variables must first be set by running `source ./setenv`.

 1. Install nvm on Linux, Windows or Mac.
 2. Use nvm to select Node version 16.14.0
 3. Run `source ./setenv` to set environment variables.
+4. Build the native libxulsword C++ addon for your system:
-4. Download Boost 1.80.0 from https://www.boost.org/users/download/ and place it in the `xulsword/archive` directory (boost doesn't support scripted downloads).
+5. Download Boost 1.80.0 from https://www.boost.org/users/download/ and place it in `xulsword/archive` directory (boost doesn't support scripted downloads).
-5. Install VirtualBox and Vagrant, and run `vagrant up`.
-The Node.js native addon's shared library for each operating system will eventually appear in the appropriate xulsword/Cpp/lib directory.
-Install the shared library for your particular operating system by running `yarn installLXS`.
+6. Install VirtualBox and Vagrant, and run `vagrant up`.
+Native libraries for each system will eventually appear in the Cpp/lib directories.
+7. Install the shared library for your particular operating system by running `yarn installLXS`.
-6. Run `yarn` to install all dependencies for the the Node.js project.
+8. Run `yarn` to install dependencies for the the Node.js project.
-7. Start xulsword with `yarn start`.
+9. Start xulsword with `yarn start`.

-**NOTE:** When the libxulsword interface changes, the Node.js libxulsword addon will need to be recompiled for each operating system, and the addon then committed to git.
+**NOTE:** When the libxulsword interface changes, the Node.js libxulsword addon will need to be recompiled for each operating system, and the addon committed to git.
 See libxulsword ReadMe.

 ---